 DNA double helix is probably the most iconic of all biological molecules.

 In the early 1950s, researchers working on Genetics used the term “gene” which means the smallest unit of genetic information.
-But they did not have idea of what a gene actually looked like structurally and chemically or how it was transferred from one generation to the next generation.
+But they did not have an idea of what a gene actually looked like structurally and chemically or how it was transferred from one generation to the next generation.

 In 1944 Oswald Avery showed that DNA is the carrier of hereditary information, in Pneumococcal bacteria.
 Nevertheless, many scientists continued to believe that DNA had a structure too uniform and simple to store genetic information for making complex living organisms.
-According to scientists genetic material must consist of proteins, much more diverse and intricate molecules known to perform a multitude of biological functions in the cell.
+According to scientists, the genetic material must consist of proteins, much more diverse and intricate molecules are known to perform a multitude of biological functions in the cell.

-From the work of biochemist Phoebus Levene and other scientists, it was discovered that DNA is composed of sub units called “Nucleotide”.
+From the work of biochemist Phoebus Levene and other scientists, it was discovered that DNA is composed of subunits called “Nucleotide”.

 A Nucleotide is consists of a molecule of Deoxyribose sugar, a Phosphate group & one of the four Nitrogenous bases: Adenine (A), Guanine (G), Thymine (T) & Cytosine (C).

 – Here Thymine & Cytosine are called Pyrimidines.
 They both consist of one ring.